Artemis III News and Updates

 Virtual meetings feeling a little stale?
 NASA has just unveiled a suite of new Artemis backgrounds to elevate your digital workspace.
 From the majesty of the Artemis I launch lighting up the night sky to the iconic image of the…

-NASA’s Human Landing System (HLS) will transport the next astronauts that land on the Moon, including the first woman and first person of color, beginning with Artemis III.
-For safety and mission success, the landers and other equipment in development…
+NASA’s Human Landing System (HLS) will transport the next astronauts that land on the Moon, beginning with Artemis III.
+For safety and mission success, the landers and other equipment in development for NASA’s Artemis campaign must work reliably in the…

 NASA is working with U.S. industry to develop the human landing systems that will safely carry astronauts from lunar orbit to the surface of the Moon and back throughout the agency’s Artemis campaign.
 For Artemis III, the first crewed return…